How to Stop Leather Dye From Rubbing Off

 10. Applying Dye to a Topcoat Sealant Will Lead to Rubbing Off:

-8 Effective Ways on How to Stop Leather Dye From Rubbing Off
+8 Effective Ways How to Stop Leather Dye From Rubbing Off:

 1. Wipe the Leather With a Damp Cloth:

-Before doing the dying process, you should wipe the leather with a damp cloth.
-It will help to remove any loose dirt from the surface and those dust particles that may have been settled over time on the surface of your leather.
+Before dying, wipe the leather with a damp cloth.
+It will help remove any loose dirt from the surface and dust particles that may have settled over time on the surface of your leather.
 Once you have done this, you can go ahead with the dying process without any tension, as this simple step has already done half of the job for you.
+Once you are done with this step, let the leather dry completely.
+This will also help remove any moisture that may have been absorbed by the leather.

 2. Use a Dye That Has Been Meant Specifically for Leather: